City of Lubbock Junior Ambassador Goodwill Program

 - Attend an interview with a panel of City of Lubbock employees.
 Interviews consist of 10-15 questions regarding each student's interest and understanding of the program, academic and extra-curricular activities, personal strengths, and ability to fulfill the Junior Ambassador responsibilities (listed below).
 You will be assigned an interview time when you submit your application.
 After all applicants are interviewed, 16 students will be selected; all applicants will be notified of their selection status by mail.

 Junior Ambassador Responsibilities

-After the selection process is complete all Junior Ambassadors will be required to attend weekly meetings beginning in late February 2014 and continuing through the spring until the group departs for Japan on June 2 (no meeting the week of March 17-21).
+After the selection process is complete all Junior Ambassadors are required to attend weekly meetings throughout the spring until the group departs for Japan in June.

-These weekly meetings will educate the ambassadors about the Japanese language and cultre, and allow time for the students to prepare for their talent presentation.
-Past participants, professors, and other experts about Japan will visit with the Junior Ambassadors at these meetings.
-This will allow the students to receive first hand information from people who have lived in or visited Japan.
+These weekly meetings educate the ambassadors about the Japanese language and culture, and allow time for the students to prepare for their talent presentation.
+Past participants, professors, and other experts about Japan visit with the Junior Ambassadors at these meetings.
+This allows the students to receive first hand information from people who have lived in or visited Japan.
 Leadership

 One parent or guardian for each student is required to attend the first and final sessions to meet City staff/chaperones and review program policies and payment information.

 Students prepare a talent presentation to perform for elected officials, staff, host families, and other program participants in Musashino City.
 The performance will reflect the culture and traditions of West Texas and emphasize individual talents.
 All Junior Ambassadors are required to participate in the talent presentation.
 Additional practices may be scheduled to improve the performance.